Portage Place: History

 In the early 1980s, north Portage Avenue was in decline, due in part to the "flight to the suburbs" and free parking at suburban malls.
-The federal, provincial, and municipal governments joined together to create the Core Area Initiative in 1981 to counter this decline, and rebuild this part of downtown.
+The federal, provincial, and municipal governments joined to create the Core Area Initiative in 1981 to counter this decline, and rebuild this part of downtown.
 One of the proposals in 1983 to "fix" the north side of Portage Avenue was to realign the roadway and build a new arena; however, this proposal was rejected by City Council.

 In 1983, the North Portage Development Corporation (now the Forks North Portage Partnership) was established as an arms-length government committee to develop residential, commercial, entertainment, and educational facilities in the North Portage region.
-The following year, the Corporation announced the building of the mall, which included the apartments behind it, known as "The Promenade".
+The following year, the corporation announced the building of the mall, which included the apartments behind it, known as "The Promenade".
 Signers included Member of Parliament Lloyd Axworthy, and Mayor Bill Norrie.
-By the summer of 1985, buildings within the land area of Portage Place were demolished and construction took place throughout 1986, being completed the following year, in 1987.
-The mall opened on September 17, 1987.
+The construction required the demolition of 32 buildings.
+Among those was a section of buildings on the north side of Portage Avenue that had fallen into disrepair.
+By the summer of 1985, these buildings within the land area of Portage Place were demolished.
+Some design elements from those buildings were incorporated into the mall's façade.
+Construction took place throughout 1986, being completed the following year, in 1987.

 The cost total cost of the project was $80 million (equivalent to $157 million in 2019).
+The mall opened on September 17, 1987.
+An estimated 200,000 people visited the mall on opening day.
+The mall opened with 130 retail units.

-By the summer of 1988, barely a year after it opened, there were doubts of the shopping centre's success.
-Originally The Bay and Eaton's had extended their hours early in the week to encourage people to shop there, but the shoppers stayed away.
-Instead, it became a hangout for young people.
-Some store owners in the shopping centre said that after 5:30 p.m. there was a big drop in customers visiting the mall, and some tenants wanted their rent reduced.
+In June 1988, barely a year after the mall opened, there were doubts about the shopping centre's success.
+Some store owners in the shopping centre stated that after 5:30 p.m. there was a large drop in customers, and some tenants wanted their rent reduced.
+Most tenants were required to stay open until 9:30 pm on certain days.
+Holt Renfrew, one of the mall's anchor tenants, began closing at 6:00 pm.